 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 1 to the financial statements, the Company has recurring losses from operations and expects to continue to have losses in the foreseeable future.
 These conditions raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Our opinion is not modified with respect to this matter,

 /s/ Marcum llp Marcum llp

-New York, NY April 17, 2017
+New York, NY April 17, 2017, except for Note 29, as to which the date is , 2018

 CONSOLIDATED BALANCE SHEETS